Economy of Sarawak: Oil and gas

 Since its incorporation in 1974, Malaysian national oil and gas company Petronas is given full control of oil and gas reserves in Malaysia.
-Production sharing agreements (PSC) was signed between Petronas and various foreign oil companies.
-In 1960s, large reserves of natural gas was discovered in Central Luconia basin, 125 km offshore Bintulu.
+Production sharing agreements (PSC) were signed between Petronas and various foreign oil companies.
+In the 1960s, large reserves of natural gas was discovered in Central Luconia basin, 125 km offshore Bintulu.
 In March 1978, Petronas entered a joint venture with Shell, Mitsubishi Corporation, and the government of Sarawak to develop liquified natural gas (LNG) projects.
 In June 1978, Malaysia LNG was incorporated as a result of the joint venture.
 Since then, Malaysia become one of the major LNG producers in the world.

 Petronas PSC profit-sharing terms have become more flexible throughout the years to attract the investments of foreign oil companies.
 Despite the rising cost of oil exploration, the oil royalty payout remains the same where 5% goes to the federal government and 5% to oil-rich state governments.
 Sarawak receives about RM 600 million in oil royalty per year.

-Acknowledging that the Sarawak oil and gas industry is dependent on the Peninsular Malaysia, which caused loss of revenue, Sarawak chief minister Abang Abdul Rahman Johari Abang Openg announced the establishment of state-owned oil and gas company Petroleum Sarawak Berhad in 2017.
+Acknowledging that the Sarawak oil and gas industry is dependent on the Peninsular Malaysia, which caused loss of revenue, Sarawak chief minister Abang Abdul Rahman Johari Abang Openg announced the establishment of state-owned oil and gas company Petroleum Sarawak Berhad (PETROS) in 2017.
 Since 2019, Sarawak imposed 5% sales tax on petroleum products.
 As of September 2021, Sarawak collected a total of RM 6.8 billion in sales tax.
+In 2024, PETROS took over the trading of natural gas in Sarawak from Petronas.